-As much as she outwardly proclaimed her love optimism, inwardly, she was the consummate pessimist, she would bristle when confronted with this possibility, and intellectually would qualify her pessimism being more akin to realism or at the very least, wise skepticism.
+As much as she outwardly proclaimed her love optimism, inwardly, she was the consummate pessimist.
+She would bristle when confronted with this possibility, and intellectually would qualify her pessimism as being more akin to realism.
 This conflict of head and heart was terribly confusing to her friends, her partners, and mostly to herself.
 Yet, it was simply too difficult for her to change.
 Her indelible conclusion was that if she truly gave her heart, it ultimately would not be wanted by the one she offered it to.
 And so, instead of having faith in love and holding hope in the face of set-backs and disappointments, she allowed those set-backs and disappointments to erect an impenetrable wall around her heart.
 She became lost in the grief of rejection that she assumed would happen.

 The truest of tragedies about all of this is that Rachel had an infinite capacity for love.
 Indeed, if you asked her what she believed her soul’s purpose was, it was for love.
-Her heart was filled with potential and it soared with the feelings from another and for another.
-She lived too much in her head, though, over thinking, and unfortunately, talking her heart into destroying love.
-If only she had listened to her heart, followed her heart, and quieted her frightened, doubtful mind, she could have taken the leap.
+But she lived too much in her head by over thinking love.
+If only she had listened to her heart and quieted her frightened, doubtful mind, she could have taken the leap.
 She could have found the faith that was barely beyond her grasp.

 Rachel died a woman of dichotomy, who on the outside lived a decent life with friends, family, a well-appointed home, adventures and travels; many outward achievements that marked her life.
 Yet her heart died lonely and unfulfilled.
-Her stubborn mind controlled the romantic spirit and wore down her belief that love could be received by her and wanted from her.
-When she had the chance to change her mind, she chose to remain in the emotional prison of she had created.
-She chose to guard the walls around her heart, allowing no one complete access.
-She chose not to believe in true, absolute, and lasting love.
+Her stubborn mind controlled the romantic spirit and wore down her belief that love could be received by her.
+When she had the chance to change her mind, she chose to remain in the emotional prison she had created.
 That’s the most profound loss of it all; it was she who chose her own loneliness.

-Rachel also worked very closely with her expert Dating Coach and then she tackled the next journaling exercise called the Right Time to Believe in Love.
+Rachel also worked very closely with her expert Dating Coach.
+And then she tackled the next journaling to great love exercise called the Right Time to Believe in Love.

-This journaling exercise is every bit as humbling as the previous one, for if you ask me to be absolutely honest.
+This journaling exercise is every bit as humbling as the previous one.
 I will say that I believe I am ready for a relationship, yet is anyone ever completely ready?
 Are not the dynamics unpredictable when two hearts, minds, and spirits interact teach and learn from each other?
 You simply don’t know until you dive in and try.
-That’s my lesson from our Love Mentoring® work so far: to strip away the shroud of fears and jump with joyful faith into the risk.
-Once there, I believe I am far better prepared to flow with the give and take of relating.
+That’s my lesson from our Love Mentoring® work so far.
+To strip away the shroud of fears.
+And jump with joyful faith into the risk.
+I believe I’m far better prepared to flow with the give and take of relating.

-I can say that I am more emotionally equipped to be a solid partner as I deal with my core fears and killer belief of “the chase me problem,” I can say that I am encouraged, feeling stronger by the day, more in tune and more fond of myself as I grow.
-I can say that my Love Mentoring experience is being noticed by others.
-I can say that the issues raised by my partner were key and have haunted me long enough so that each day I pour my passion and exert my will into resolving them permanently.
-I am pleased by my progress.
-So in this regard, yes I am ready.
+I am more emotionally equipped to be a solid partner.
+I’m really dealing with my core fears and killer belief of “the chase me problem.”
+Today, I feel stronger, more in tune with my authentic best self.
+My Love Mentoring experience is being noticed by others.
+I can say that the issues raised by my partner were key.
+They have haunted me long enough.
+So each day I exert my will into resolving these issues permanently.
+I can honestly say that I’m ready for a great love relationship.